a-iasevoli/jToast/README.md

 jToast
 ======

-A jQuery plugin to create notifications in toast style
+A jQuery plugin to create toast style notifications.
+(This version is still unstable)